Artix Entertainment: AdventureQuest Worlds

-AdventureQuest Worlds is the fourth major game made by Artix Entertainment.
-It is also the first multiplayer MMORPG created by the company.
-The game was released on October 10, 2008.
-Like its predecessors, it uses 2D-3D animation, although in a much simpler style to account for the increased server load and incorporates elements of all three previous games in its story.
-Unlike its predecessors, however, membership which is called Legend upgrades are not a one-time payment, but are instead purchased only for a certain number of months.
+AdventureQuest Worlds, released in October 2008, is Artix Entertainment's fourth major game and first MMORPG.
+Like its predecessors, it uses 2D animation, although in a much simpler style to account for the increased server load.
+The game incorporates elements of all three previous games in its story.
+Unlike its predecessors, membership is not a one-time payment, but rather a regular monthly or yearly payment.

-Set in an alternate universe where King Alteon and Sepulchure are at war, a war between good and evil; at this moment the player picks whether they want to join the forces of good or the forces of evil.
-The story's backdrop is set when during King Alteon and Sepulchure fight one on one which would likely decide the outcome of the war when Drakath (Once Sepulchure's prodigy) interrupts; wielding the new power of chaos Drakath kills Sepulchure and poisons King Alteon with chaos.
-Drakath declares he will destroy good and evil using the power of chaos and his 13 Lords of Chaos.

 Play is similar to many MMORPGs, with players being able to chat and fight both in-game monsters and other players, in limited areas.
 Characters can be customized in appearance and gear, and character classes are available to train in game.
 Combat is not turn-based as in Artix Entertainment's previous RPGs, but is real-time and allows for group battles.
 Special events take place often, with many holidays being celebrated in-game.
 Other special events include wars, in which players collaborate to defeat enough "waves" of monsters to win the war over several days, and live events with guest stars like Voltaire, One-Eyed Doll, George Lowe, Paul and Storm, Jonathan Coulton, the cast of Ctrl+Alt+Del, Ayi Jihu, ArcAttack, They Might Be Giants, Andrew Huang, Mia J. Park, The Crüxshadows, Dreamers, and Michael Sinterniklaas as the voice of Deady.

 EpicDuel

-On December 2, 2009, Artix Entertainment announced that they were taking on a new MMORPG, EpicDuel, which they acquired from Epic Inventions LLC, who were developing the game independently.
-This is now their sixth major game and second major MMORPG.
+In December 2009, Artix Entertainment opened a public beta for a new science fiction MMORPG, EpicDuel, which they acquired from Epic Inventions LLC, who were developing the game independently.
 EpicDuel's battle system is primarily based on player versus player gameplay.
+EpicDuel was fully released in August 2010.

 HeroSmash

-HeroSmash is a superhero-themed MMORPG that has entered beta testing, based on AdventureQuest Worlds.
-Beta stage is playable to all players in the game that possesses a Master account.
-The game was originally going to be called SuperHeroQuest, but the word "SuperHero" is a trademark of DC Comics and Marvel Comics which stopped Artix Entertainment from using the name.

-As of 2014, the game is stated to be no longer in development.
+HeroSmash was a superhero-themed MMORPG based on the same engine as AdventureQuest Worlds.
+HeroSmash was originally titled SuperHeroQuest, but the word "SuperHero" is a trademark of DC Comics and Marvel Comics which prevented Artix from using the name.
+Players with active AdventureQuest Worlds memberships were able to play an alpha version of the game starting in December 2010.
+Public beta testing began in 2011.
+In 2014, due to a lack of player support, development ceased on HeroSmash but the company pledged to keep the game's servers running at a loss until they could no longer afford to do so.
+Following the end of life of Adobe Flash Player, HeroSmash was quietly shut down.

-Pony VS Pony

-A puzzle game inspired from My Little Pony.
-The game was released in 2011.